forderud/RunInSandbox/README.md

 ## ComRunAs
 Command-line tool for configuring COM servers to be started through a specific user account.
 Requires the COM server to already have an [`AppID`](https://learn.microsoft.com/en-us/windows/win32/com/appid-key) registry entry.
 Very similar to [dcompermex](https://github.com/albertony/dcompermex).

+Instructions for how to [configure COM servers to always run elevated](ComElevation.md), either with or without UAC.

 ## GrantAccess
 Command-line tool to make a file or path writable by AppContainers and low IL process.
 Useful for whitelisting specific folders that should not be subject to application sandboxing.

 ## RunElevatedNet
 C#/.Net sample code for launching an executable or COM class in an "elevated" process with admin privileges.
 The same functionality is also included in the RunInSandbox project.

-## COM elevation

-Instructions for how to [configure COM servers to always run elevated](ComElevation.md), either with or without UAC.